 Junior gold stocks can increase substantially based on exceptional drill results.
 So, what do great drill results look like?

 UndervaluedEquity.com defines low, medium, and high-grade drill results for gold below:

 |Low Grade||less than 1.5 g/t|

 |High Grade||over 5 g/t|

-But the grade of the drill results isn’t the only thing that matters – the length of the intercepts is essential as well.
-For example, 5 grams per tonne gold over 2 metres won’t get too many people excited.
-However, if said miner returns 5 grams per tonne gold over 20 metres, the market will likely react strongly.
-Deep intercepts combined with higher grades typically result in a flurry of speculation.
+But the grade of the drill results isn’t the only thing that matters…the length (or depth) of mineral continuity is essential as well.
+For example, 5 grams per tonne of gold over 2 metres won’t get too many people excited.
+However, if a junior returns 5 grams per tonne of gold over 30 metres, the market could react very positively, particularly if it is a new discovery drill hole.
+A new discovery with deep intercepts, combined with higher grades, often results in a flurry of speculation.

-Once a mining company has created what we call ‘smoke’ (in other words, delivered promising drill results), the next exploration phase can begin.
-While drilling is a critical part of the exploration process, it does not prove how much mineral or metal is actually in the ground.
-For that, junior gold miners need to produce a National Instrument 43-101 or NI 43-101.
+While drilling is a critical part of the exploration process, it does not prove how much mineral content is actually in the ground.
+To get a better understanding of the potential mineral content in the ground, junior gold companies in Canada need to produce a National Instrument 43-101 or NI 43-101 Resource Estimate(s).

 According to Wikipedia,

 “National Instrument 43-101 (the “NI 43-101” or the “NI”) is a national instrument for the Standards of Disclosure for Mineral Projects within Canada.
 The [NI 43-101] is a codified set of rules and guidelines for reporting and displaying information related to mineral properties owned by, or explored by, companies which report these results on stock exchanges within Canada.”